-This system is now deprecated for building Geant4 itself, though it is still provided through the SVN repository for developers, and is installed by CMake to provide backward compatibility for user applications.
+This system is now deprecated, though it is still provided through the SVN repository for developers, and is installed by CMake to provide temporary backward compatibility for user applications.

-6.1.
+5.1.
 Geant4Make System

-As described in Section 2.1 of the Installation Guide, the GNUmake process in Geant4 is mainly controlled by the following GNUmake script files (\.gmk scripts are placed in \$G4INSTALL/config):
+As described in Section 2.1 of the Installation Guide, the GNUmake process in Geant4 is mainly controlled by the following GNUmake script files (.gmk scripts are placed in \$G4INSTALL/config):